-We changed the wording on our website to strengthen the information and make the example used much clearer.
+We changed Client commented website the wording on our was misleading about the website to strengthen effect of funeral plans the information and on entitlement to Funeral make the example Support Payment. used much clearer.

 Client asked that we say when there are delays in handling applications or problems with telephony.
 If she had known of the problem she would not have called.